- Help

 Here's a hint for today's Connections Sports Edition categoriesWant a hint about the categories without being told the categories?
 Then give these a try:

-Yellow: To put up with
+Yellow: To designate

-Blue: They share a first name
+Purple: They share a second word

 Need a little extra help?
 Today's connections fall into the following categories:

-Yellow: Endure
+Yellow: Choose

 Looking for Wordle today?
 Here's the answer to today's Wordle.